Psychtoolbox-3/psychtoolbox-3.github.com/docs/Snd.md

 err = [Snd](Snd)(command,[signal],[rate],[sampleSize])

 Old Sound driver for Psychtoolbox.
 USE OF THIS DRIVER IS DEPRECATED FOR
 ALL BUT THE MOST TRIVIAL PURPOSES!
+Only useful for simple feedback tones,
+and indirectly by Eyelink's calibration routines.
+Does not mix well with
+simultaneous use of [PsychPortAudio](PsychPortAudio)() or [Screen](Screen)() movie playback functions!

 Have a look at the help for [PsychPortAudio](PsychPortAudio) ("help [PsychPortAudio](PsychPortAudio)" and
 "help [InitializePsychSound](InitializePsychSound)") for an introduction into the new sound